Recreational Cannabis is Legalized.

-The cannabis plant has a long and complicated history, being both honoured in herbal medicine and religious ceremonies — and outlawed as an illegal substance.
-This three-part series explores the lows and highs on the long journey toward cannabis legalization in Canada.
+The cannabis plant has a long and complicated history, being both honored in herbal medicine and religious ceremonies — and outlawed as an illegal substance.
+This three-part series explores the lows and highs of the long journey toward cannabis legalization in Canada.

 Medical Use Becomes Legal in Parts of the U.S.

-California becomes the first U.S. state to legalize medical cannabis (as of 2019 it’s legal in 33, with 10 states allowing recreational use).
+California has become the first U.S. state to legalize medical cannabis (as of 2019, it’s legal in 33, with ten states allowing recreational use).

 Canadian Terry Parker Wins His 23-year Court Battle to Use Medical Cannabis.

 Terrance Parker, a Toronto man with epileptic seizures, was first arrested in 1987 for cannabis possession but was acquitted due to “medical necessity,” as cannabis eases his condition (where two brain surgeries and various medications could not).
-In 1996, Parker is charged with possession, cultivation and trafficking for growing the plant.
-He appeals to the Canadian Charter of Rights and Freedoms and a judge rules in his favour.
-The Crown appeals the decision, but in 2000 the Ontario Court of Appeal finds the current cannabis law unconstitutional because it does not take medical use into account.
+In 1996, Parker was charged with possession, cultivation and trafficking for growing the plant.
+He appeals to the Canadian Charter of Rights and Freedoms, and a judge rules in his favor.
+The Crown appealed the decision, but in 2000 the Ontario Court of Appeal found the current cannabis law unconstitutional because it does not take medical use into account.

 The federal government must change the cannabis laws within one year — or the courts will begin dismissing possession charges.

-Canada’s First Medical Cannabis Laws Allows Patients to Grow Their Own.
+Canada’s First Medical Cannabis Laws Allow Patients to Grow Their Own.

-The Marihuana Medical Access Regulations (MMAR) allows licensed patients (fewer than 100 to start) to grow their own cannabis or access it through Health Canada.
-The federal government sets up the House of Commons Special Committee on Non-medical Use of Drugs and the Senate Special Committee on Illegal Drug Use, both of which recommend reforming cannabis possession and supply laws.
-Senate suggests going one step further and legalizing the production and sale of cannabis.
+The Marihuana Medical Access Regulations (MMAR) allows licensed patients (fewer than 100 to start) to grow their cannabis or access it through Health Canada.
+The federal government sets up the House of Commons Special Committee on Non-medical Use of Drugs and the Senate Special Committee on Illegal Drug Use, which recommends reforming cannabis possession and supply laws.
+The Senate suggests going one step further and legalizing the production and sale of cannabis.

-Ontario Superior Court Justice Donald Taliano rules the MMAR is constitutionally invalid because medical users who cannot access cannabis legally (and do so illegally) can be charged.
-The program is replaced by the Marihuana for Medical Purposes Regulations (MMPR), which creates a system of licensed cannabis producers.
+Ontario Superior Court Justice Donald Taliano rules that the MMAR is constitutionally invalid because medical users who cannot access cannabis legally (and do so illegally) can be charged.
+Marijuana replaces the Medical Purposes Regulations (MMPR) program, which creates a system of licensed cannabis producers.

 Canadian Supreme Court Rules: Cannabis Restrictions Violate Freedom of Choice.

 After reviewing the 2009 case of B.C. baker Owen Smith, who was charged for possessing cannabis-infused cookies, massage oils and lip balms, the Supreme Court of Canada rules that restricting medical patients’ legal access to only dried cannabis flower violates their rights to consume cannabis in the form they choose.
-This decision opens the door for Licensed Producers to now be able to produce oils and other forms of cannabis.
+This decision opens the door for Licensed Producers to now producing oils and other forms of cannabis.

-Canadian Neil Allard Wins Patients the Right to Grow Their Own Cannabis Plants.
+Canadian Neil Allard Wins Patients the Right to Grow Their Cannabis Plants.

 Neil Allard and three other people from B.C. challenge the MMPR as violating their rights because patients cannot produce cannabis themselves, which is affordable to everyone.
-The Federal Court of Canada rules in Allard’s favour, and the law is revised once again, becoming the Access to Cannabis for Medical Purposes Regulations (ACMPR).
+The Federal Court of Canada rules in Allard’s favor.
+The law is revised once again, becoming the Access to Cannabis for Medical Purposes Regulations (ACMPR).